wheelercj/pzq/README.md

 ## usage

 This is a terminal app that is currently only being provided as source code.
-With Python on your device, you can download the source code and run it with the terminal command `python3 main.py` while in the app's folder.
-If you will use this often, I recommend creating your own custom terminal command to make running zq easier.
-For example, I did this with my Windows computer by creating a file called `zq.bat` with the content `py -3.10 C:\Users\chris\Documents\programming\zq\src\zq\main.py`, and adding the file to the PATH user environment variable.
-Now I can run zq by just opening Windows Terminal and entering `zq` (it doesn't matter what the current working directory is).
+With Python on your device, you can download the source code and run it with the terminal command `python3 main.py` for Mac or Linux or `py main.py` for Windows while in the app's folder.
+If you will use this often, you might want to [create your own terminal command](https://wheelercj.github.io/notes/pages/20220320181252.html) to make running zq easier.

 ## keyboard shortcuts